MrNasaMan/hcf-atc-tool/README.md

 # Honolulu Control Facility ATC Tool

 An ATC tool developed for the Honolulu Control Facility using electron.js.
+Includes HCF Preffered Routes Search, Charts for HCF airports, and an IDS (Instrument Display System)

 Currently uses vatsim metar api, data stream, and aviation api to get charts.

 Using electron on first release, currently in proccess of updating procedures.